Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 The Topical Administration of Polygonum Multiflorum Hair Loss Treatment

-The interest in topical forms of treatments for hair loss is largely due to their potential to offer a more direct route to a target site.
+The interest in topical forms of treatments for hair loss is mainly due to their potential to offer a more direct route to a target site.

 A group of researchers wanted to examine the effects of topically applied Polygonum multiflorum on hair loss to see if this might generate new growth.